On April 8th, 1980, The Cure released the Mike Hedges co-produced single “A Forest” from the band’s upcoming sophomore album Seventeen Seconds.

-Watch a televised performance of the song in its original form below, from the time of its introduction during the Future Pastimes tour.
+Listen to an early performance of the song in its original form below, from the time of its introduction during the Future Pastimes tour.

 “A Forest”, the last song recorded and only single released for Seventeen Seconds, was The Cure’s first masterpiece, light years beyond the songwriting showcased in the previous releases, “Killing An Arab”, “Boys Don’t Cry, and “Jumping Someone Else’s Train”.

 “We wanted it to be quite ornate,” says Mike Hedges on the production of the single,

 “it ended up being the most produced track on the album.
 To me, it always sounded like a single.
 We all thought it was an amazing song — I loved the guitar line — but we also figured it would take a bit more work than the others.”

 Perhaps the darker direction that would later come to be known as “the archetypal Cure sound”, was influenced by the band performing with Joy Division back on March 4th, 1979—or perhaps it was Cure singer/songwriter Robert Smith’s stint as guitarist in Siouxsie & the Banshees after the departure of the “Blackheads”.

 One thing is certain—the introduction of Simon Gallup on Bass was a game-changer—with Gallup replaced founding bassist Michael Dempsey, who left the band to join The Associates.
 Gallup would later say that his distinctive bass playing on the track was strongly inspired by The Stranglers, whose bassist Jean-Jacques Burnel was a major influence on him.